Panoramic view of Penang George Town

 • Lush nature with Penang National Park

-Colonial architecture Penang Tropical nature Penang
+Colonial architecture in Penang Tropical nature in Penang

-Why choose Penang for your expatriation?
+Why choose Penang for your move abroad?

-International Education
+International education

-Working in Penang: Opportunities and Growth Sectors
+Working in Penang: opportunities and growth sectors

-Digital Nomads and DE Rantau Visa
+Digital nomads and the DE Rantau visa

-Sectors Hiring (2026)
+Sectors that are hiring (2026)

 • Semiconductors Very Strong